webpack/webpack.js.org/src/content/concepts/module-federation.md

 ## Motivation

 Multiple separate builds should form a single application.
-These separate builds should not have build dependencies between each other, so they can be developed and deployed individually.
+These separate builds should not have dependencies between each other, so they can be developed and deployed individually.

 This is often known as Micro-Frontends, but is not limited to that.